 Filippo’s (2112a Tin Cup Road, Mahomet): A Mahomet institution, Filippo’s is known for its sweet sauce and family friendly atmosphere.
 The Filippo’s logo is the outline of Italy, and with good reason.
 The recipes came from Italy with the family when it arrived in 1970.
 There’s also a Filippo’s in Monticello, but Mahomet is the original.
 (NOTE: Cash and check sales only.)

-Joe’s Pizza (115 E. Jefferson Ave., Effingham): OK, we are fudging a bit here; Joe’s actually has 10 locations, but the closest — and the one we’re partial to — is in downtown Effingham.
+Joe’s Pizza (115 E. Jefferson Ave., Effingham): OK, we are fudging a bit here; Joe’s actually has 14 locations, but the closest — and the one we’re partial to — is in downtown Effingham.
 We love their “Chicago Style” pizza, which is a thinner, less-doughy crust than what you would typically associate with deep dish or pan pizza.
 Still has the sauce on top.
 Is it really worth driving an hour for pizza?
 Our expert says so.
+(Note: the Joe’s Pizza in Tuscola is not part of this chain.)

 Backdoor Pizza (1000 N. Bowman Ave., Danville): Appropriately named, you won’t find it in a bustling part of town, and it is carryout/delivery only.
 But the thin crust pizza is heavenly, and you get the sense each pie is given a little extra TLC.